bcpl-certh/kurimu/README.md

 -Pangenome: The official scientific name of the taxon; please note that in some cases there are phenotypic (polyphyletic) groups, such as photosynthetic prokaryotes

--Unique_ID: A unique identifier for the organism constructed with MD5
+-Unique_ID: A unique identifier for the organism constructed with MD5 using the Pangenome (name), Effective (size) and Reference (first author name and year of publication)

 -NCBI_txid: The Taxonomy identifier provided by the NCBI database linking to other data resources